 UMF Funds has adopted the following restrictions relating to the investment of the assets of the Stock Fund and Bond Fund.
 Investments generally will be made in compliance with these restrictions, unless UMF Funds determines in its discretion that alternative investments are necessary on a temporary emergency basis to protect the participants in the Stock Fund or Bond Fund.
 Generally, the Stock Fund and Bond Fund may not:

-- Invest in commodities, real estate (except real estate investment trusts), commodity contracts, oil, gas, mineral leases, mineral rights or royalty contracts; - Engage in margin transactions, short sales, options, puts, calls, straddles, or spreads; - Purchase the securities of an issuer that, together with any predecessor, has been in operation for less than five years; - Purchase any security (other than obligations issued or guaranteed by the U.S. Government, its agencies or instrumentalities) of any issuer if as a result the Fund would hold more than 10% of the voting securities of the issuer; - Purchase securities for which market quotations are not readily available; - Invest in securities for the purpose of exercising control of management;
+- Invest in commodities, real estate (except real estate investment trusts), commodity contracts, oil, gas, mineral leases, mineral rights or royalty contracts; - Engage in margin transactions, short sales, options, puts, calls, straddles, or spreads; - Purchase any security (other than obligations issued or guaranteed by the U.S. Government, its agencies or instrumentalities) of any issuer if as a result the Fund would hold more than 10% of the voting securities of the issuer; - Purchase securities for which market quotations are not readily available; - Invest in securities for the purpose of exercising control of management; - Make loans, except that the Bond Fund may purchase or hold debt securities consistent with its investment objective; - Borrow money; - Pledge any of its net assets to secure indebtedness; - Issue senior securities; - Purchase units of any registered investment company, except for a money market mutual fund; - Underwrite securities of other issuers, except that the Funds may purchase securities from the issuer or others and dispose of such securities in a manner consistent with their investment objectives; - Purchase or sell loan participation notes, repurchase agreements or reverse repurchase agreements; - Purchase or sell options or futures contracts, warrants, forward commitments, when-issued securities, or delayed-delivery securities; - Purchase forward currency exchange contracts or exchange-related securities; - Invest in derivative financial products for which the value depends on, or is derived from, the value of an underlying asset;

-- Make loans, except that the Bond Fund may purchase or hold debt securities consistent with its investment objective; - Borrow money; - Pledge any of its net assets to secure indebtedness; - Issue senior securities; - Purchase units of any registered investment company, except for a money market mutual fund; - Underwrite securities of other issuers, except that the Funds may purchase securities from the issuer or others and dispose of such securities in a manner consistent with their investment objectives; - Purchase or sell loan participation notes, repurchase agreements or reverse repurchase agreements; - Purchase or sell options or futures contracts, warrants, forward commitments, when-issued securities, or delayed-delivery securities; - Purchase forward currency exchange contracts or exchange-related securities; - Invest in derivative financial products for which the value depends on, or is derived from, the value of an underlying asset; - Invest in asset-backed securities (ABS), asset-backed commercial paper (ABCP), collateralized debt obligations (CDOs), collateralized loan obligations (CLOs), or collateralized bond obligations (CBOs); - Invest in mortgage-backed securities (MBS) other than securities issued or guaranteed by U.S. government agencies or instrumentalities, U.S. government sponsored enterprises or the full faith and credit of the U.S. government (e.g., Fannie Mae, Freddie Mac or GNMA).
+- Invest in asset-backed securities (ABS), asset-backed commercial paper (ABCP), collateralized debt obligations (CDOs), collateralized loan obligations (CLOs), or collateralized bond obligations (CBOs); - Invest in mortgage-backed securities (MBS) other than securities issued or guaranteed by U.S. government agencies or instrumentalities, U.S. government sponsored enterprises or the full faith and credit of the U.S. government (e.g., Fannie Mae, Freddie Mac or GNMA).